Logic with Scratch

 - 6. Paint App – Midterm IIUse custom blocks and functions to finish a paint app.

-In this session, students finish the paint app started in lesson 5 by adding an eraser feature and buttons to draw shapes.
+In this lesson, students finish the paint app started in lesson 5 by adding an eraser feature and buttons to draw shapes.
 Custom blocks and functions are used to create the additional features and complete this creative mid-term project.

 - 7. Time BlocksHandle and manipulate time.